 On arrival go on the real city tour (free but you’re expected to tip and must book your place online advance).
 You’ll be taken to all the main sights downtown including the Plaza of Botero.
 It’s a long tour so take a hat, water and comfy shoes.

-Stay at the amazing Los Patios Boutique hostel, head to the local Exito supermarket to buy stuff for a bbq on the roof.
+Stay at the amazing Los Patios Boutique hostel and nip to the local Exito supermarket to buy wine and meat for a BBQ on the roof.
 Sunset at the stunning rooftop tiki bar is particularly special, even if you aren’t a guest you can pop in for a drink.
+The hostel is a great base for exploring Medellin (and in a safe, less hectic neighbourhood than Poblado).
+You can organise a tonne of local day trips here too – from fruit market tours to a trip to Pablo Escobar’s mansion.

 Day 12 – EXPLORE MEDILLIN’S NATURE